nijuyonkadesu/preemptive-impressions/homework/homelab/plans.md

 7. metallb
 8. [nextcloud](https://github.com/nextcloud/all-in-one/tree/main)
 9. A simple server / blog site with public certificates
+10. another user for samba - with read only permissions
+11. find all setup touch points
+    - consolidate all .conf files and copy them

 # Clean Up:
 DONE: samba this partition